Beauty

 The Pursuit of Beauty

 During my commute to Manhattan on the Express Bus one morning, I had the company and pleasure of reading the March issue of Allure magazine.
 I began by reading the Letter from the Editor Linda Wells and stumped upon this striking catchphrase, the “pursuit of beauty.”
-Linda explains this phenomenon to be much like the pursuit of the American Dream.
-It is “a right to determine and improve our essential selves, psychologically and physically…that transcends gender, class, race, age and sexual orientation.”
-I thought to myself, “this is so true!”
-What person today does not want.
+Linda explains this phenomenon to be much like pursuing the American Dream.
+It is “a right to determine and improve our essential selves, psychologically and physically…that transcends gender, class, race, age, and sexual orientation.”
+I thought to myself, “This is so true!”
+What person today does not want?
 To be and feel beautiful?
-There is no doubt that we as human beings are acutely sensitive to our physical appearances and will do anything to gain or to maintain our personal beauty.
+There is no doubt that we as human beings are acutely sensitive to our physical appearances and will do anything to gain or maintain our beauty.
 Our insatiable need for all things “beauty” proves that we are all in full pursuit and unapologetically so.

 Do Enjoy Life

-As I researched more into this beauty craze, I stumbled upon some exciting findings.
-To my surprise, (ok maybe not so surprised) researchers have found that possessing physical attractiveness can be quite influential in a persons life.
-Someoneconsiderede beautiful is likely to get higher grades, receive better care from their doctors, receive a lighter prison sentence,s and earn more money.
-As if we don’t have enough problems in the world today, now we know that uncontrollable factors like our God-given beauty or “lack thereof”, is just another social barrier to add to our list.
+As I researched this beauty craze, I stumbled upon some exciting findings.
+To my surprise (ok, maybe not so surprised), researchers have found that possessing physical attractiveness can be quite influential in a person.
+Someone considered beautiful is likely to get higher grades, receive better care from their doctors, receive a lighter prison sentence, and earn more money.
+As if we don’t have enough problems today, we know that uncontrollable factors like our God-given beauty or “lack thereof” are another social barrier to add to our list.
 Whether we acknowledge it or not, and whether we do this consciously or unconsciously, this type of “lookism” has plagued our society for years and can shed some light on the depth of shallowness in our world today.

-Let’s not forget, that there was once a time when we were all mystified by the beautiful models and celebrities, who flawlessly walked the red carpets and flanked the covers of magazines effortlessly, or at least so it seemed.
-We dreamed about being them and looking like them, thinking they were born perfectly that way.
-Thanks to our growing obsession with celebrity-life, the shameless and countless invasions of privacy through reality tv, the social networks, and the “tell-all” craze, we now not only have the information and the knowledge but also access to the once “top secret” sometimes extreme, physical enhancers.
+Let’s not forget that there was once a time when we were all mystified by the beautiful models and celebrities who flawlessly walked the red carpets and flanked the covers of magazines effortlessly, or at least so it seemed.
+We dreamed about being and looking like them, thinking they were born perfectly that way.
+Thanks to our growing obsession with celebrity life, the shameless and countless invasions of privacy through reality TV, social networks, and the “tell-all” craze, we now not only have the information and the knowledge but also access to the once “top secret” sometimes extreme, physical enhancers.

 Don’t get me wrong, the “pursuit of beauty” doesn’t have to mean a trip to a plastic surgeon, nor is it an elusive commodity accessible only to the rich and famous.
 We can all be physically beautiful!
-The multi-billion-dollar beauty industry has made sure to fulfill our every beauty need by bombarding us with many products and services geared towards making us feel and look younger and more beautiful.
-The opportunities and resources available to us are endless in this department.
-We have products that make us look younger, products that make our skin smoother, products that make our stomachs flat, products that make our lips plumper, products that give us fuller hair, products that make our lashes longer and thicker, stylists, eyebrow threaders, makeup artists, fashion trends that change every season, adornments like earrings, necklaces, tattoos, hats etc we all use these things to enhance our personal beauty and attractiveness in some way.
+The multi-billion-dollar beauty industry has fulfilled every beauty need by bombarding us with many products and services to make us feel younger and more attractive.
+The opportunities and resources available to us in this department.
+Are endless.
+We have products that make us look younger, products that make our skin smoother, products that make our stomachs flat, products that make our lips plumper, products that give us fuller hair, products that make our lashes longer and thicker, stylists, eyebrow threaders, makeup artists, fashion trends that change every season, adornments like earrings, necklaces, tattoos, hats, etc. we all use these things to enhance our beauty and attractiveness in some way.

 However, the truth is our pursuit of beauty is not just about exploiting our “sexual capital.”
 It’s not just the physical aspect of beauty that enamors us.
-We are searching for a combination between the seen and the unseen – The physical (outer) and the psychological (inner) because they both thrive off each other.
+We are searching for a combination between the seen and the unseen – The physical (outer) and the psychological (inner) because they thrive off each other.
 I, like many, believe that true beauty comes from within.
 Inner beauty, in my definition, is that undeniable, profound light that shines from you and onto the world.
-It is your aura, your spirit, the stamp you leave behind after someone meets you for the first time.
-My father likes to refer to this intangible, spiritual side of human nature as the “inner man” or “woman.”
-Though this “inside beauty” may come easier than others, it is the beginning stages to fulfilling this intrinsic desire for physical satisfaction or happiness.
+It is your aura, spirit, the stamp you leave behind after someone meets you for the first time.
+My father refers to this intangible, spiritual side of human nature as the “inner man” or “woman.”
+Though this “inside beauty” may come easier than others, it is the beginning of fulfilling this intrinsic desire for physical satisfaction or happiness.

-If psychologically we can find the power and confidence to see ourselves as beautiful no matter what, then the world would have no choice but to view us that way.
+If, psychologically, we can find the power and confidence to see ourselves as beautiful no matter what, then the world would have no choice but to view us that way.
 Any physical imperfections that we may think we possess can disappear.
 Possessing internal beauty is the foundation of the pursuit of beauty.
-After all, we know that with age, physical beauty disappears, and many uncontrollable forces can easily take away or lessen our physical beauty, like a severe accident or disease, for example.
+After all, with age, physical beauty fades, and many uncontrollable forces can easily take away or lessen our physical beauty, like a severe accident or disease.
 Inner beauty comes from a deeper place.
-It oozes from your heart and soul and serves as a complementary component to physical beauty.
+It oozes from your heart and soul and is complementary to physical beauty.

 We, therefore, cannot deny that we are in a new era, where beauty and the acquisition of it is no longer an enigmatic, perplexing phenomenon but rather an expression of one’s pride and self-esteem.
-Beauty has now become a lifestyle, and we have learned that physical beauty cannot stand on its own; we can only enhance it.
-Only when there is complete synergy between the physical (outer beauty) and the psychological (inner beauty) working in complete balance with each other like yin and yang can we safely say we’ve achieved our goal in this pursuit of beauty and ultimately happiness?
+Beauty has become a lifestyle, and we have learned that physical beauty cannot stand alone; we can only enhance it.
+Only when there is complete synergy between the physical (outer beauty) and the psychological (inner beauty) working in complete balance like yin and yang can we safely say we’ve achieved our goal in this pursuit of beauty and happiness.

 Related posts